mupfdev/CMOS-Holga/README.md

 ### Mix and match!

-As if it wasn't obscure enough to use a Holga, I decided to bring Nintendo into the mix.
-I dug out my old GameBoy Camera and removed it's image sensor, the imfamous Mitsubishi M64282FP.
+As if using a Holga wasn't obscure enough, I decided to bring Nintendo into the mix.
+I dug out my old GameBoy Camera and removed its image sensor, the Mitsubishi M64282FP.

-The M64282FP is a 128×128 pixel CMOS image sensor with built-in image processing and analog image output tuning functions.
-It can detect an image and process the image simultaneously as human retinas can.
+The M64282FP is a 128×128 pixel CMOS image sensor with built-in image processing and analogue image output adjustment functions.
+It can capture an image and process it at the same time, just like the human retina.

-I used an STM32F401 microcontroller board to read out the image data and save the final pictures to an SD card via SPI.
-This is partly because I still had some in stock, and partly because I am familiar with the product family.
-I quickly got some viable results and was motivated to finish what I've started.
+I used an STM32F401 microcontroller board to read the image data and store the final images on an SD card via SPI.
+This was partly because I had some in stock and partly because I am familiar with the product family.
+I quickly got some useful results and was motivated to finish what I'd started.

 ### Conclusion

-In the end, there was not much left of the Holga.
+In the end there was not much left of the Holga.
 The large lens was no use for the tiny image sensor, so I decided to adapt the optics from the GameBoy camera.
 It was still a good choice.
-The Holga is very cheap and commonly available and the housing is very light and has enough space for the electronics.
+The Holga is very cheap and widely available, and the body is very light with plenty of room for the electronics.

-I could certainly improve the firmware to output JPEGs directly instead of Portable Grey Map (PGM) files, for example, but overall I am very happy with the result.
-The CMOS Holga is portable, super lightweight and creates quirky black and white images with a charm of their own.
+I could certainly improve the firmware to output JPEGs directly instead of Portable Grey Map (PGM) files, but overall I am very happy with the result.
+The CMOS Holga is portable, super lightweight and produces quirky black and white images with a charm of their own.
 The camera has no display, no automatic exposure control and no adjustable focus – it just offers the raw basics of a simple point-and-shoot camera.
 No extras, no gimmicks – just what I had in mind.

 ## Gallery